risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 .. _stream-mocap-data:

-Streaming MOCAP Data (try with both PC and Odroid)
+Streaming MOCAP Data
 -----

 Check the IP address assigned to the Mocap machine, in our case it's **192.168.0.101**

-In your ROS machine (PC or ODROID), where you want to get tracking data, run the ``vrpn_client_ros`` node as follows
+On your odroid), where you want to get tracking data, run the ``vrpn_client_ros`` node as follows

 .. code-block:: bash